AHupuJR/REFID/README.md

+## News
+- Feb 2025: We are organizing the First Challenge on Event-Base Image Deblurring.
+[Dataset for the challenge](https://github.com/AHupuJR/NTIRE2025_EventDeblur_challenge?tab=readme-ov-file).
+- Feb 2025: Our dataset for journal version is available.
+- Feb 2025: The journal version: A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild is accepted by T-PAMI!
+- June 2023: The codes and dataset are publicly available.
+- March 2023: The paper is accepted by CVPR 2023

 # Event-based Frame Interpolation with Ad-hoc Deblurring

 #### [Lei Sun](https://ahupujr.github.io/), [Christos Sakaridis](https://people.ee.ethz.ch/~csakarid/), [Jingyun Liang](https://jingyunliang.github.io/), Peng Sun, Jiezhang Cao, Kai Zhang, Qi Jiang, Kaiwei Wang, Luc Van Gool